 - Don't smooth the parchment papers while lining the springform pan, as a slightly wrinkled appearance looks even more charming and rustic!

-- If the cheesecake is caramelizing too fast in the oven, cover it with aluminum foil.
-Check after 35-40 minutes.
+- Cover the cheesecake with aluminum foil if it caramelizes too fast in the oven.
 But remember that it is a 'burnt' cheesecake, so be brave and don't cover too soon.

-- The center of the baked cheesecake should still be very slightly jiggly when you take it out of the oven.
+- The cheesecake's center should still be slightly jiggly when you take it out of the oven.
 Aim for slightly underbaked (but not raw) cheesecake for best results.
+Your cheesecake might taste eggy if overbaked.

 - Do not remove the cheesecake from the cake pan while it is still warm, or it might collapse.
 I recommend chilling the cheesecake for at least 4 hours first before releasing it and serving your baked Basque cheesecake.